This post contains affiliate links.

 Girl in yellow overalls next to many bottles of kombucha.

 The final step and negotiably the best part of the process!
 The second fermentation is where the real magic happens.
-It’s where you can play around with sweet, fruity flavors that will not only make your homemade kombucha taste better than store-bought but will give those good bacteria the power to kick it into high carbonation gear, bringing everything together into effervescent bliss.
-Let’s finish this.
+It’s where you can play around with sweet, fruity kombucha flavors that will not only make your homemade kombucha taste better than store-bought, but will carbonate the kombucha!
+You’ll need:

 • Homemade kombucha from the first fermentation